SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 The output of the on-reload signal gets paired with the content of the timer (which is what's remembering the saved state) and routed to either the set or the reset pin.

 Note that you need to set up your timer so that it's at least 5 ticks long in the game.
-(Alas, in the simulator all timers are hard-coded to 9/10 ticks.)
+(In the simulator all timers are hard-coded to 9/10 ticks.)

+This circuit is available [from the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2288921476).

 ### Timer Wiper